praxis/praxis/reference/media-types.md

 end
 {% endhighlight %}

-Note: When defined explicitly, you use the `member_type` method to specify what type of media type class this collection is wrapping.
+Note: When defined without using the `.of` helper, you use the `member_type` method to specify what type of media type class this collection is wrapping.
+If you want a non-anonymous class that is a collection and also has other attributes (such as description), you have two ways to define it:

+{% highlight ruby %}
+# Option 1: implicit collection type; reopen class to add more information
+CommentThread = Praxis::Collection.of(Comment)
+class CommentThread
+  description 'A sequence of comments on a blog post.' end

+# Option 2: explicit collection type with member_type specified inline
+class CommentThread < Praxis::Collection
+  member_type Comment
+  description 'A sequence of comments on a blog post.' end
+{% endhighlight %}

 ### Attributor::Collection